About the author

 Projects must be “grounded in humanities scholarship and demonstrate an approach that is thoughtful, balanced, and analytical.”

-The Puffin Foundation Ltd. awards grants that encourage emerging artists whose works might have difficulty being aired due to their genre and/or social philosophy.
+The Puffin Foundation Ltd. awards grants that encourage emerging artists whose works educate the public on contemporary social issues.

 Its work generally focuses on smaller films and projects.
 Average grants are approximately $1,250, with the maximum grant size being $3,500.
-Any project whose total budget exceeds $250,000 are not eligible for funding
+Any project with a total budget exceeding $250,000 is not eligible for funding.

 This grant is perfect for female filmmakers starting out on their first low-budget documentaries.

-The biggest name in independent film, Sundance’s documentary grant was founded in 2002 and offers “support for nonfiction projects that continue to elevate and advance cultural dialogue and break new ground in creativity and innovation.”
+The biggest name in independent film, Sundance’s Documentary Fund grant Sundance’s documentary grant was founded in 2002 and offers “support for nonfiction projects that continue to elevate and advance cultural dialogue and break new ground in creativity and innovation.”

 Grants for female documentary filmmakers are an important part of this support.